ptomulik/testmd/rst/README.rst

 In the **Filter actions** tab you may configure particular filter actions implemented by **Resubmit**.
 For each filter action there are basically two settings - ``Enable ...`` check-box and ``Max.  no. of ....`` text field.
-The *Enable ...*  enables or disables the action.
-If you disable a filter action, it will not appear in the list of available filter actions when creating mail filters.
-The *Max. no. of ...* defines the maximum number of messages being sent concurrently or (in case of **Compose** action) maximum number of compose windows being opened simultaneously.
+The ``Enable ...`` check-box enables or disables the action.
+If you disable a certain action, it will be unavailable for selection when creating mail filters.
+The ``Max. no. of ...`` defines the maximum number of messages being sent concurrently or (in case of **Compose** action) maximum number of compose windows being opened simultaneously.